-Canon 200D versus Canon 20D
+Canon 200D vs 20D

-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 20D are two digital cameras that were announced, respectively, in June 2017 and August 2004.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 20D are two digital cameras that were revealed to the public, respectively, in June 2017 and August 2004.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 200D has a resolution of 24 megapixel, whereas the 20D provides 8.2 MP.
+The 200D has a resolution of 24 megapixels, whereas the 20D provides 8.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 20D is notably larger (35 percent) than the Canon 200D.
 Moreover, the 20D is substantially heavier (70 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the 20D are weather-sealed.